cnbbooks/lfe-sicp/ch1/exercises-8.md

   (rem (trunc (fast-expt base exp)) m))
 ```

 Is she correct?
-Would this procedure serve as well for our fast prime tester?
+Would this function serve as well for our fast prime tester?
 Explain.

 #### Exercise 1.26

 Louis Reasoner is having great difficulty doing exercise 1.24.
 His ``fast-prime?/2`` test seems to run more slowly than his ``prime?/1`` test.
 Louis calls his friend Eva Lu Ator over to help.
-When they examine Louis's code, Eva finds that he has rewritten the ``expmod/3`` procedure to use an explicit multiplication, rather than calling square:
+When they examine Louis's code, Eva finds that he has rewritten the ``expmod/3`` function to use an explicit multiplication, rather than calling square:

 ```lisp
 (defun expmod (base exp m)